Amos47/2400/Chapter 3.md

 We begin by posing the question "Should we start from scratch here, rent something or should we buy off the shelf?"
 There are actually two distinct ways to look at the _B-or-B_ question in terms of what is described above in the pros and cons table.
 We can consider the broad _Buy_ category to be comprised of buying or renting anything from outside the organisation, whether it's a custom, ground-up application or an OTS solution that is either customised through outsourcing or not customised at all.
 So this one broad category involves not using internal resources in any way.

-The other broad category is, obviously, the opposite -- doing everything in-house, whether building from scratch or customising an OTS system using the organisation's resources and personnel.
+The other broad category is, obviously, the opposite -- doing everything in-house, whether building from scratch or customising a COTS system using the organisation's resources and personnel.

 A useful tool to understand the context of this choice is the Outsourcing Decision Matrix.
 This is a strategy tool, useful in a wide variety of situations but not necessarily in the B-or-B software systems arena.
 We'll use the tool to give us an appreciation for the decision process in B-or-B.